RailcardsBusiness

 Want to find out more about taking the train from Schlieren to Basel?
 Look no further.

-There are around 80 trains per day running between Schlieren and Basel, which usually take 1 hour 28 minutes to complete the 42 miles (68 km) journey.
-It can take as little as 30 minutes on the fastest services though, if you want to get there as quickly as possible.
-As soon as you board the train, you'll be able to make yourself comfortable and enjoy the journey as there are direct services available.
+There are around 85 trains per day running between Schlieren and Basel, which usually take 1 hour 30 minutes to complete the 42 miles (68 km) journey.
+It can take as little as 1 hour 11 minutes on the fastest services though, if you want to get there as quickly as possible.
+Although there aren't any direct services on this line, it's still easy to travel to Basel from Schlieren, you'll just need to make 1 change along the way.

 You can save money on train tickets from Schlieren to Basel if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.